 Need another reason to click add to cart?
-This popcorn maker doesn’t require oil, making it ideal for anyone who is health-conscious.
+This popcorn maker doesn’t require oil.
 Best of all, you can clean this popper in the dishwasher as well as by hand.

 Capacity: 15 cups | Dimensions (LxWxH): 7.8 x 7.8 x 9.5 inches

 Best Air Popper: Williams Sonoma Open Kitchen Hot Air Popcorn Maker

 What We Like: Ease of use, compact design